the-intern/cs101/_sources/part-i/search-engines.md

 :height: 250px
 :name: SEParts

-The 3 steps to building a search engine
+Steps to building a search engine

 ```